andy-k/wolges/README.txt

 KURNIA MOVE GENERATOR

-The code is concerned only with three types of moves: place, exchange, pass.
-Exchanging zero tiles is recorded as pass.
+The code generates non-place moves and place moves.
 It is explicitly out of scope to handle challenges, time adjustments, end-of-game bookkeeping, and so on.
-The goal here is, given a board position (tiles and rack), what are the best moves.
+The goal here is, given a board position (tiles and rack), what are the n best moves according to Hasty Valuation Algorithm.
+Note that the goal is not to generate all moves, just the top n.

+The only non-place move is exchange.
+Pass is exchanging zero tiles and is always generated.
+If bag allows, exchanges are generated without duplication.
+With 7 tiles, there are at most 128 non-place moves, less if there are duplicate tiles.
+This is small enough to always take place.

+The board may be cut into horizontal or vertical strips.
+Each strip is a lane.
-Place moves are generated one-dimensionally over each (across and down) lane, and this is based only on the tiles and the "cross sets" from the perpendicular (down or across, respectively) lane.
+Place moves are generated one-dimensionally over each (across and down) lane, and this is based only on the tiles on that lane and the "cross sets" from the perpendicular (down or across, respectively) lane.

 CROSS SETS

+Cross sets encode the set of information about the cross direction (the perpendicular direction) necessary to generate plays while looking only in one direction.
+This may not be the same definition of "cross sets" used in similar projects.
+Each square has a cross set for across plays and another cross set for down plays.
+The cross sets for across plays are generated from vertical strips, and the cross sets for down plays are generated from horizontal strips.

 The cross sets are computed one-dimensionally too.
 For each empty square before or after a contiguous set of non-empty squares, the code looks at the word that